Students have all kinds of questions about how to prepare for life after college.

 - Connect with the Johns Hopkins Engineering Alumni Association.

-- Contact Mike Bernard, who has a list of over 1000 bachelor’s and over 500 master’s and PhD alumni and where they started their careers, as well as hundreds of employers where our alumni work.
-He can connect you.
+- Contact the academic staff, who have a list of over 1000 bachelor’s and over 500 master’s and PhD alumni and where they started their careers, as well as hundreds of employers where our alumni work.
+They can connect you.

 - Read this article on “How to Network in College.”